Qiskit/qiskit/DEPRECATION.md

 that the deprecation started in (e.g. `2.3.0`).
 We don't use Doxygen's built-in `\deprecated` command because that is free-form and doesn't retain the version in a structured location.

+For functions, put the `\qk_deprecated` command immediate before the `@param`/`@returns` list, if present, or immediately after the main body of descriptive text (before the "Examples" or "Safety" sections).

 We have `cbindgen` configured to interpret `#[deprecated]` directives on C API functions.
 The macros that emit the deprecations are in the `qiskit/attributes.h` header file.
 You can use the basic `#[deprecated]`, the `#[deprecated = <reason>]` or the `#[deprecated(note = <reason>)]` forms.